• Home

 The yearly financial plan sheet has three sections:

-Planning is key to your success, and it is important to write your yearly plans so you can stay motivated and keep track of your goals.
+Planning is key to your success, and it is important to write your yearly plans to stay motivated and keep track of your goals.

 Now, as the months pass by and you are working on your finances, you might change your plans for the year, and that is OK!